ayushprakash2207/asic-design-class/README.md

 <a name="Lab13"></a>

-## Lab 13: Static Timing Analysis for Synthesized Risc-V Core using OpenSTA
+## Lab 13: Static Timing Analysis for Synthesized VSDBabySoC using OpenSTA

 ### What is STA?